 2021 Grants from our Field of Interest Funds

 The Kenosha Community Foundation awarded 24 grants totaling $51,241 to non-profit organizations and projects that serve Kenosha County residents from four of its Field of Interest Funds charitable funds – the LaFave Family Fund, the OMC Legacy Fund, Women’s Fund, and the Kenosha Arts Fund.

 In January 2020, the Foundation awarded grants totaling $49,704 to non-profit organizations and projects that serve Kenosha County residents from the LaFave Family Fund, the OMC Legacy Fund, Women’s Fund, and the Kenosha Arts Fund.

 What are our Field of Interest Funds?

-The Foundation manages five Field of Interest funds – each fund was established by the Foundation’s Board of Directors for a particular philanthropic interest as specified by its creators and donors.
+The Foundation manages several Field of Interest Funds provide – each fund was established by the Foundation’s Board of Directors for a particular philanthropic interest as specified by its creators and donors.

-With investment income from the Field of Interest funds, the Foundation awards grants to non-profit organizations within the funds defined area of interest:
+With a portion of their annual investment income, the Foundation awards grants from several Field of Interest Funds award grants to non-profit organizations within their defined area of interest: